Combining AI and AM - Improving Approximate Matching through Transformer Networks: Discussion and Limitations

 \section{Discussion and Limitations}

 With this work, we demonstrated the large potential that lies in the combination of traditional fuzzy hashing algorithms and recent advances in deep learning.
-For the task of anomaly detection, our DLAM approach achieves accuracy values close to those of multi-resolution.
-Furthermore, the underlying fuzzy hashes ssdeep and TLSH are far more scalable due to more effective compression procedures.
-For example, an unbounded MRSH-v2 hash compresses 68x worse than a ssdeep hash bounded to 148 bytes length.
-With our DLAM, a comparatively small hash length can then still be classified with high accuracy, comparable to conventional approximate matching with mrsh-cf and MRSH-v2.
-For the anomaly detection in JavaScript, DLAM achieves even higher accuracy values than all state-of-the-art mrsh-cf and MRSH-v2.
-Furthermore, DLAM also increases the resilience against repetition, as we demonstrated in \cref{tab:digest_comparison_impediment_model_results}.
+For the task of supervised fragment detection, our DLAM approach achieves accuracy values close to those of multi-resolution fuzzy hashes.
+Furthermore, the fuzzy hashes \ssdeep\ and \tlsh\ used in combination with DLAM are far more scalable due to more effective compression procedures.
+For example, an unbounded \mrshtwo\ hash compresses 68x worse than a \ssdeep\ hash bounded to 148 bytes in length.
+With our DLAM, a comparatively small hash length can then still be classified with high accuracy, comparable to conventional approximate matching with \mrshcf\ and \mrshtwo.
+For the supervised fragment detection in JavaScript, DLAM achieves even higher accuracy values than all state-of-the-art \mrshcf\ and \mrshtwo.
+Furthermore, DLAM also increases the resilience against file repetition, where \ssdeep\ and \tlsh\ alone fail to provide meaningful similarity scores.

-Based on our empirical results, we recommend ssdeep over TLSH, since ssdeep's weaknesses can be narrowed down much more precisely.
-Similarities smaller than 15\% are no longer detectable and should therefore be avoided when classifying with DLAM and ssdeep.
-TLSH, on the other hand, is generally less precise, and possible false predictions are much more difficult to predict.
+Based on our empirical results, we recommend combining DLAM with \ssdeep\ over \tlsh, since \ssdeep's weaknesses can be narrowed down much more precisely.
+Similarities smaller than 15\% are no longer safely detectable and should therefore be avoided when classifying with DLAM and \ssdeep. \tlsh, on the other hand, is generally less precise, and possible false predictions are much more difficult to predict.
+A way to overcome the limitations of \ssdeep\ with regard to smaller similarities could lie in the work of \cite{shiel_2019} on improving file-level fuzzy hashes for malware variant classification.
+The so-called section-level hashing means that digital artifacts are not hashed and compared in their entirety, but only in sections.
+By compartmentalization – dividing the digital artifacts into equally sized blocks and hashing each one – a much more granular search for possible similarities can be performed.
+So one input file is no longer represented by a single hash but by multiple ones, each representing the exact same amounts of bytes.

-We limited our analyses to algorithms that produce hashes with a fixed-sized (TLSH) or a maximum length (ssdeep).
-Other algorithms, such as Mrsh-v2, produce large hashes with potentially infinite length.
-We expect our approach to be easily adjustable to such cases in practice, but leave the realization open for future research.
-The application of other model architectures for DLAM are a promising future direction.
-These would also open other avenues of working with fuzzy hashes, beyond the binary classification of anomalies, which we explored in this work.